quantaosun/Gromacs-MD/README.md

 # Gromacs-MD
-For a solution simulation of a protein ligand complex
+For a solution simulation of a protein ligand complexDEVELOPMENT